-• I made butternut squash mac ‘n’ cheese for my freshman roommate…and then we talked late into the night until she fell asleep on my futon.
-Hooray for accidental sleepovers!
+• I made butternut squash mac ‘n’ cheese for my former roommate who came over to study…and then we talked late into the night until she fell asleep on my futon.
+Hooray for accidental sleepovers.

 • On one other night, I brought leftover sweet potato & chickpea stew (from my freezer) in mason jars to eat with a friend at his dorm since he’d had a rough day.

-• On another night, after a friend had been studying in my dorm lobby with me all afternoon and we got hungry, I quickly boiled some Trader Joe’s ravioli I had in my fridge and we had a delicious, super easy dinner.
+• On another night, after a friend had been studying with me in my dorm, I quickly boiled some Trader Joe’s ravioli I had in my fridge and we had a delicious, super easy dinner.
 I like to add chopped broccoli florets to the boiling water right along with the ravioli for an extra veggie with dinner!

 • And on one other night, I cooked dinner with a group of girlfriends as a team effort in their dorm kitchen, which was such a blast.
 We made this butternut squash chicken salad (their idea!).

 During extra busy weeks, I’m usually surviving on quick dinners like smoothies, frozen leftovers, omelets, and baked sweet potatoes.
-But on weeks with some breathing room, I love to cook for people a lot.
+But on weeks with some breathing room, I love to cook for other people.